A programming language characterizing quantum polynomial time: Compilation to polynomial-size quantum circuits

 The subroutine \optimize (Algorithm~\ref{alg:optimize}) treats the complex cases where circuit optimizations (merging) are needed, that is for recursive procedure calls.
 It takes as input a sequence of procedure declarations $\D$, a list of controlled statements $l_{\CST}$, a procedure name $\proc$, a list of qubit pointers $l$, and a dictionary $\No$.
 The subroutine iterates on list $l_{\CST}$ of controlled statements, indicating the statements left to be treated together with their control qubits.
 When recursive procedure calls appear in distinct branches of a quantum case, the algorithm merges these calls together.
 For that purpose, it uses new ancilla qubits as control qubits.
 Given procedure calls of shape $\call \proc[\ia](\sa);$, with respect to a given list $l \in \LN$, such that $(\ia,l) \Downarrow_\Z i$, $(\sa, l)\Downarrow_{\LN} l'$, and $(\size{\sa},l) \Downarrow_\N j$.
 If the key $(\proc,i,j)$ already exists in the dictionary $\No$, the associated ancilla is re-used, otherwise, $\No[\proc, i, j]$ is set to $(a,l')$.
+We can assume w.l.o.g. that the statement controlled on the ancilla can be treated only after all the re-uses of the ancilla.
+This can be done without increasing the total complexity of \optimize{}.

 Some extra ancillas $e$ are also created for swapping wires and are not explicitly indexed since they are not revisited by the subroutine, and are just considered unique.
 Ancillas $a$ and $e$ are indexed and treated as input qubits, therefore they can be part of the domain of control structures.